Uncertainty-aware data assimilation through variational inference: Using a trained model for 4D-Var

 Let us denote by $\mathbf{y}_{-w:T+w}$ a window of observations from the Lorenz-96 system, following the same characteristics as in section~\ref{sec:training}.
 We use a pre-trained variational CODA model to get initial predictions $(\boldsymbol{\mu}_t, \boldsymbol{\sigma}_t)$ on the corresponding state variables through equation~\eqref{eq:stochastic_CODA}, for every time t from $0$ to $T$.
 Then, in its more general form, the assimilation cost that we aim to minimize in our 4D-Var scheme is expressed as

 where $||\mathbf{x}||^2_\mathbf{A} = \mathbf{x}^\intercal\mathbf{A}^{-1}\mathbf{x}$ is a weighted Euclidean norm. $\alpha, \beta, \gamma$ are hyperparameters used to adjust the relative weights of the 4 terms of the cost.
-While $\alpha$ can take any positive value, we will only consider values of $0$ or $1$ for $\beta$ and $\gamma$.
+While $\alpha$ can take any positive value, we will only consider values of $0$ or $1$ for $\beta$ and $\gamma$, in order to either include or exclude the corresponding terms from the variational cost $J$.
 When $\beta = 1$ and $\gamma=0$, equation~\eqref{eq:4DVar} can be recognized as an instance of the classical weak-constraint 4D-Var cost (see e.g.~\cite{tr2006accounting}).
 It allows computing the maximum a posteriori of the distribution $p(\mathbf{x}_{0:T}|\mathbf{y}_{0:T})$ when the background prior distribution of the initial state is a Gaussian $\mathbf{x}_0 \sim \mathcal{N}(\boldsymbol{\mu}_0, \boldsymbol{\Sigma}_0)$, the model error in equation~\eqref{eq:model_equation} is $\boldsymbol{\eta}_t \sim \mathcal{N}(\mathbf{0}_n, \alpha^{-1} \mathbf{I}_n)$ and the observation error follows a standard Gaussian distribution.
+Setting $\beta=0$ to remove the prior term can be understood as using a uniform distribution on the domain of the state $\mathbf{x}$ as the prior distribution.
 While the background prior on the initial state for each assimilation window is usually derived from analysis of a previous window, using stochastic CODA as a prior makes use of the first $w$ observations in the present window as well.
 Thus, these observations are used twice---once when setting up the prior, and again when minimizing the cost in equation~\eqref{eq:4DVar}.
 Besides, when additionally setting $\gamma=1$, we make use of a ``foreground prior'', which we introduce analogously to the background prior in order to guide the assimilation cost at the end of the observation window.
 Note that using a foreground prior is not standard in variational data assimilation.

 We test 4 variants of the assimilation procedure, on 7 different lengths $T$ of the observation window.
 For each value of $T$, we use 10 different sets of states and observations, and report the mean and standard deviation of the mean squared errors of each variant over these inverse problem instances.